 Projected Attendance: 2,500

-Battle begins at 1pm on Saturday.
+Battle begins at 1:00 pm on Saturday and Sunday.

 While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.